 The History of Habitat for Humanity of Evansville

 Millard and Linda Fuller developed the concept of “partnership housing” which later formed into Habitat for Humanity.
-Present at the first Habitat for Humanity formation meetings were Jim Perigo and Jim Prickett, who later go on to form Evansville’s Habitat affiliate in 1984.
+Present at the first Habitat for Humanity formation meetings were Jim Perigo and Jim Prickett, who then go on to form Evansville’s Habitat affiliate in 1984.

 Bobbi Hoy, Richard Schechter, Jim Perigo, and others worked through the Council of Churches organization until they received affiliate status from Habitat for Humanity International.